The Lactation Nerd Blog

 Exhausted?!
 Us too!
 Parenting can be exhausting, especially when you're waking up with your baby at night more time than you'd like to count.

 In our Successful Breastfeeding community, we hear about sleep exhaustion ALL.
 THE.
 TIME.
 When I shared that I was going to tackle the topic of how to get a baby to sleep through the night, our group jumped on board and immediately asked questions.
 Did you miss it?
 No worries, you can join us on Facebook today!

 When I stumbled across Elizabeth Bine Sleep Consultant, I KNEW I had to record a podcast with her and sneak away with a load of her golden nuggets of wisdom.
 I have to say, I'm super thrilled with all the nuggets I found and get to share with you!

-Well.... guess what???
-Babies are NOT supposed to sleep through the night BUT there are absolutely some things breastfeeding mommas can do to make night time a whole lot easier!
 "I asked my husband what the most surprising thing about having a baby has been for him, or the thing he didn't expect.
 He said sleep, hands down.
-Everyone said he'd be sleep deprived and miserable with a new baby and he's not." - Allison Alexander.
+Everyone said he'd be sleep deprived and miserable with a new baby and he's not."

-As a Lactation Expert in private practice, I have spent a lot of time supporting mothers in their homes, in the spaces that are most comfortable for them.
-This very often means nursing in their beds.
-I have sat on hundreds of different beds, and supported these mothers in them, teaching them to nurse in "side lying" positions, and also offering safe sleep information.
-I am an advocate for co-sleeping, an umbrella term for many forms of sleeping near a baby, and am an even bigger advocate for safe bedsharing instruction.
+As a lactation expert in private practice, I have spent a lot of time supporting mothers in their homes.
+I spent a lot of time in the spaces that are most comfortable for them, which often means helping them nurse in their beds.
+I have sat on HUNDREDS of different beds, supporting mothers in them by teaching them to nurse in "side lying" positions and also offering safe sleep information.
+I am a huge advocate for co-sleeping (an umbrella term for many forms of sleeping near a baby) and an even bigger advocate for safe bedsharing practices.